 In the last few years, along with other lawyers, we noticed that GEICO has become very difficult to deal with, whether our client was injured by a GEICO insured or our client is insured with GEICO.

 We just settled two claims with GEICO which should have been settled quickly but weren’t.
 One was a motorcyclist whose wife was a claims representative at GEICO.
 She tried to settle what she thought was an easy claim but found that even she couldn’t get GEICO to pay.
 GEICO’s claim representative claimed the motorcycle accident was our client’s fault.
 After we filed a lawsuit, GEICO didn’t even depose our client.
 They just gave up and offered to pay the entire policy.

-In another case, our client was struck in the rear by a car which fled.
+In another case, our client was struck in the rear by a car that fled.
 He was seriously injured but only had $100,000 uninsured coverage with GEICO.
 GEICO didn’t want to pay the claim even though both of their doctors found he had serious injuries caused by the car.
 GEICO finally offered to pay the policy almost a week before the arbitration date and only after we put substantial pressure on GEICO.

 Now, GEICO’s lawyers are actually alleging that they shouldn’t have to pay an injured motorcyclist because riding a motorcycle is an inherently dangerous activity!

 We filed a lawsuit for our client who was injured in a motorcycle accident when he was struck by a car pulling out of a parking spot.
 The car was insured by GEICO.

 “The injury and damages allegedly suffered by the plaintiff(s) were sustained while he was engaged in an activity that the plaintiff(s) entered knowing the risks inherent therein and which risks were assumed by plaintiff(s).”

 Apparently, GEICO wants to sell you motorcycle insurance but if you’re injured by one of their insured’s, they will claim you engaged in a risky activity!